Mel Smilow

-Mel Smilow (March 5, 1922 – December 26, 2002) was an American furniture designer, artist, and partner in Smilow-Thielle, a mid-twentieth-century firm producing affordable, modern furniture and other interior furnishings, with retail outlets located in the greater metropolitan New York area and Washington, DC.
+Mel Smilow (March 5, 1922 – December 26, 2002) was an American furniture designer, artist, and partner in Smilow-Thielle, a mid-twentieth-century firm producing affordable, modern furniture and other interior furnishings, with retail outlets located in the New York metropolitan area and Washington, D.C.

 Early years

 Mel Smilow was born in the Bronx, New York City, New York, the son of Irving Smilowitz and Claire Benes.
 He attended New York City public schools and enrolled at the Pratt Institute in 1939 with the intent of becoming a commercial artist.
-As a result of his father's death that year, he was forced to withdraw and go to work as the family's only breadwinner: at 17, he took over his father's position, selling wholesale furniture to retail stores in New York and Pennsylvania.
+Upon his father's death that year he was forced to take over Irving’s job of selling wholesale furniture to retail stores in New York and Pennsylvania.

-Growing up during the years of the Great Depression and experiencing the discrimination against Jews that pervaded American culture at the time.
-(This had a lasting influence on Smilow's art and world view.)
-As a result, he was especially sensitive to the plight of the working class and the poor, and throughout his life championed causes that sought to end social inequality and discrimination in any form.
-He was proud that his employees were union members, and he consistently incorporated the qualities of great design with affordability and durability in his furniture.
+Smilow was especially sensitive to the plight of the working class and the poor, and throughout his life championed causes that sought to end social inequality and discrimination in any form.
+After founding his own company he was proud that his employees were union members, and he consistently incorporated affordability and durability in his furniture designs.

 Military service

-In 1944, Smilow enlisted in the army and after basic training was shipped to Europe, seeing action as an infantryman in the waning days of the war.
+In 1944, Smilow enlisted in the U.S. Army, and after basic training was shipped to Europe, seeing action as an infantryman in the waning days of the war.
 Arriving in the French port of Le Havre, he travelled by train for two days in a box car until arriving in the Belgian town of Malmedy, where he witnessed the aftermath of the infamous Malmedy massacre and the carnage of the Battle of the Bulge, in the mountainous Ardennes region.
-Fighting in General Patton's Third Army during the grueling winter of 1944–1945, he was later awarded several medals including the Purple Heart for valor.
+Fighting in General Patton's Third Army during the grueling winter of 1944–1945, he was later awarded several medals including the Purple Heart.